rust-lang/book/second-edition/src/ch05-03-method-syntax.md

 <span class="caption">Listing 5-16: Rewriting Listing 5-15 using multiple `impl`
 blocks</span>

-There's no reason to separate these methods into multiple `impl` blocks here, but it's valid syntax.
+There’s no reason to separate these methods into multiple `impl` blocks here, but it’s valid syntax.
 We will see a case when multiple `impl` blocks are useful in Chapter 10 when we discuss generic types and traits.

 ## Summary